timetag/timetag.github.io/docs/installation.rst

 .. note::
     Please note that ``ETA_LIB-win64.zip`` is no longer required for ETA (>=0.6.0).

 *       Run the extracted ``ETA-Setup-x.x.x.exe`` to install ETA GUI and ETA Backend.
-(It is recommended to temporarlily disable realtime thread scanning on your anti-virus software.)
+(It is recommended to temporarlily disable realtime thread scanning on your anti-virus software to accelerate the file unzipping.)

+*       After installation, two icons will be created on the desktop.
+Click the `ETA Backend` (icon with black background) to start the backend first, and then click `ETA` (icon with white background) to launch the GUI.

 Updating the existing installation:

 *       ETA will attempt to download a new release if one exists at program start.
 It will then be automatically installed when the program is closed.

-*       Run the extracted ``ETA-Setup-x.x.x.exe`` to install ETA GUI and ETA Backend.
+If you prefrer to do it manually you can run the extracted ``ETA-Setup-x.x.x.exe`` like in a fresh installation.

 *       Check the Github Releases (https://github.com/timetag/ETA/releases) for further information about whether the recipes should be updated.

 Install as a Python package
 ......
-For regular python:
+For offical Python distribution:
 ,,,,

 * Install ETA Backend